n-Track Frequently Asked Questions

 The problem shouldn't happen if you use MME drivers with both programs.
 When using Asio or WDM drivers n-Track claims exclusive ownership of the soundcard while the program is running.
 To make it temporarily close the soundcard you can open the File/Settings/Preferences dialog box.
-When the preferences box is open you should be able to access the soundcard with other programs. - Is there any particular setting for my soundcard?
+When the preferences box is open you should be able to access the soundcard with other programs.

 The choice of the soundcard (or audio interface) depends on many factors, among which recording quality, number of inputs, MIDI I/O, mic/guitar inputs (XLR etc.), external vs internal, and of course price.

-When you select the "Settings/Soundcard's settings/Recording mixer controls" or "Playback mixer controls" menu command (or the corresponding icon in the toolbar) you get an error message similar to "There is a problem with your sound hardware. to install mixer devices go to control panel, click printers and other hardware, and then click other hardware".
-The 'Recording mixer controls' command simply opens the Windows Volume Control.
-If you get the error message it means that your soundcard(s) settings can't be adjusted using the standard Windows Volume Control.
+The 'Recording mixer controls' command simply opens the Windows Volume Control (Windows XP) or Control Panel/Hardware and sound/Manage Audio Devices (Windows Vista/7).
+If you get the error message it means that your soundcard(s) settings can't be adjusted using the standard Windows Volume Control (Windows XP) or Control Panel/Hardware and sound/Manage Audio Devices (Windows Vista/7).
 That usually happens when the soundcard has its own proprietary control panel, which you can typically access through the Start Menu / Control Panel folder.
 Check with your soundcard's documentation for instructions on how to adjust its settings.

 You should be able to obtain decent results with the computer's builtin soundcard and standard computer mic.